zenkimoto/bluecloud.extensions/Usage/USAGE.md

 `void ExecuteNonQueryEmbeddedResourceForObjects<T>(...)` _Executes a non SQL from an embedded resource binding parameters from an IEnumerable of mapped objects_

 #### Example

 _To be completed..._

+## Validate Parameters

+On all extension methods, there is a validateParameters parameter that validates the mapping between SQL and parameters in the `IDbCommand` object.

+By default, validateParameters is set to `false` assuming that code executed is in release mode.

+_To be completed..._